Medication Mapper - How to Map Medications

 Map Unmapped: Other Medications

-The Unmapped Other section displays medications that ControlCheck could not identify as controlled based on medication name.
-For example, ControlCheck will not be able to catch brand-name controlled substances, so they will likely appear in the Unmapped: Other section for mapping.
+The unmapped medications that are not potentially controlled will not display a checkmark within the "Potentially Controlled' column.
+For example, ControlCheck will not be able to catch brand-name controlled substances, so they will likely appear without a checkmark for mapping.
 Additionally, there might be medications in this section you do not want to audit in ControlCheck.
 You can ignore these meds using the Ignore Checked option.

 If there are medications listed as Unmapped: Other that are controlled or you want to audit, you can still map the medication for auditing by following the steps listed above, starting by clicking Select in the medication row.